ARMWorks/FriendlyARM_SDCard_Tools/mkimages/sunxi/README.md

 ## Usage ##

 * Create your.img and put u-boot in it.
+For H2+ and H3.

     sudo ./img_builder.sh your.img /path/to/u-boot.bin

+For H5:

+    sudo img_builder.sh /path/to/file.img /path/to/sunxi-spl.bin /path/to/u-boot.itb

 * Mount boot/ and rootfs/ partitions in the newly created mounted\_your.img/ directory.
 You can now copy all the necessary files into thier respective directories.